 In March 2022, the Company entered into an unsecured loan agreement with Mr. S. Halter, whereby the Company borrowed \$520,000 at a rate of 6% to be repaid over a three-year period.
 The Loan Agreement was amended in April 2023 and December 2023 to reflect updated terms for repayment.
-The loan will be repaid starting on August 31, 2023 and over a period of forty months with progressive monthly installments from \$5,000 to \$30,321.
+During the year ended January 31, 2025, an amended repayment schedule was approved by both parties.
+The loan will be repaid with progressive monthly instalments from \$5,000 to \$149,109.
 The loan will be extinguished in full in December 2026.

 The Company has discounted the loan using the effective interest method at a discount rate of 6% per annum over a repayment period of three years.
 Upon recognition, \$42,272 was recognized as the fair value adjustment on the loan payable.
+During the year ended January 31, 2025, \$971 (2024 - \$Nil) was recognized as a loan modification due to an amended repayment schedule.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024